About Tom

 Tom’s music has taken him around the world, including playing in many of the UK’s most famous venues.
 In 2019, Tom played on the hallowed stage of Ronnie Scott’s Jazz Club.
 He mostly performs solo but has played with orchestras, including the British Paraorchestra and City of Birmingham Symphony Orchestra.

 Alongside his work as a professional musician, Tom is a keen advocate of playing music as a form of release.
 He believes physical impairment should not be a restriction for anyone.
-Tom is currently touring hospital spinal injuries units across the UK to inspire patients through his teaching workshops and concerts.
+Tom has toured all the UK spinal injuries centres on 2 occasions to inspire patients through his teaching workshops and concerts.
 He shows how creating music is possible even with limited mobility in your limbs.
-This tour is funded primarily through the Bridgewater Hall, Manchester, and is in partnership with Korg UK, The British Paraorchestra, Creative United (Take it away) and Music For All.
-Tom completed a similar tour in 2012 when he was supported by Arts Council England.
+These tours were funded primarily through the Bridgewater Hall, Yamaha, Korg UK, The British Paraorchestra, Creative United (Take it away) and Music For All.
+This work includes a whole playlist of teaching videos for people with limited hand movement, two guitars in each spinal Centre, specialist equipment and ongoing support and teaching lessons to people with Spinal Injury at no cost.

 Tom’s style and approach have become instantly recognisable, with a playing style that is unlike anyone else.
 Exploiting his song writing and continuing to push boundaries, he has re-invented slide playing to suit his needs, finding voicing and chord structures that are unique to him.